Customer switching: Reasons

 Because of the dominant role of pricing, market tactics like penetration pricing have evolved to offer a convincing incentive for switching.
 Along with these are the factors like service inconvenience, poor location, ethical issues like hard selling or unsafe products and also change in customers' income levels.
-Another approach is the advertisement of vaporware that seemingly will offer newer or better features than established products without actually possessing any innovation.
+Another approach is the advertisement for vaporware that seemingly will offer newer or better features than established products without actually possessing any innovation.

 Affected sectors

 Switching is a significant business factor affecting revenues for companies providing continuously delivered services, as is the case for the energy market as opposed to sectors providing products that stimulate non- or sparsely recurring purchase because of the durability of the product or a general orientation towards casual customers.
 Energy customer switching is a significant risk or success factor for energy suppliers.

 Serial switching

-The term serial switcher was first coined by Charles Turner and David Alexander in their Customer relationship management course and then their CRM Pocketbook.
-It describes a person who continually moves his/her patronage from one company to another and highlights the ignorance of many organisations, including credit card companies, who strive for customer acquisition regardless of retention rates.
+The term serial switcher was first coined by Charles Turner and David Alexander in their customer relationship management course and then their CRM Pocketbook.
+It describes a person, who continually moves his/her patronage from one company to another and highlights the ignorance of many organizations, including credit card companies, who strive for customer acquisition regardless of retention rates.

 By offering a range of financial incentives, such as free balance transfers or interest free periods, a company may hope to attract new customers.
 This is superficially attractive to companies if it meets acquisition and competitive switching targets.
 In practice, however, a serial switcher will not contribute any profit if he/she does not stay long enough to provide a return on investments.
 The lesson is that lack of integration and analysis across the business allows bad decisions to be made.